Animist Child – Blessings for the Tooth Faerie

 Freyr was Vanir, a group that developed early in the formation of the Old Norse nine-world cosmology, who came to live on the world Vanaheimr.
 They were nature lovers besotted with the wild, primal life force of the unknown.
 To put them in a more general context, of the nine worlds only two are considered innangarðr, or ‘within the guard,’ or what is known.
 They are Ásgarðr and Miðgarðr–the lands of gods/goddesses and humans.
 The other seven are útgarðr, or ‘beyond the guard,’ what is unknown.
 Within that equation, Vanaheimr is the epitome of our wild Nature.

-As we cut teeth, our relationship to consumerism changes.
+According to the best dentist in Albuquerque, as we cut teeth, our relationship to consumerism changes.
 Most babies are about a year old when they get their first tooth.
 As with cutting teeth, the age of transition to solid food varies widely.
 When it occurs, it accompanies a deep shift in awareness.
 The body isn’t just here, it is part of who we are and the body must be fully honored in order to stay here well.
-With the advent of solid food, responsibility in sustaining it shifts away from the mother, and to a degree to the child.
+With the advent of solid food, responsibility in sustaining the body shifts away from the mother, and to a degree to the child.
 Along with this developmental change, our awareness grows, and we seat more fully into our bodies.
 This timeframe coincides with a shift into predominantly theta brainwaves.
 Theta is the state of cognisant dreaming, meditation.
 It is the arena of ecstatic shamanic trance.
 As we move more into our bodies, our awareness must ground, as well.
 We attune less to the imagination, and more to the life happening around us.
 We have to, if we want to stay alive.

 Around five years old we lose our first baby teeth, and are firmly engaging initiation into the full experience of being human.
 We shift from a predominantly theta brainwave to beta, in which our minds are consumed with absorbing facts from the external.
 Just as the body craves more substantial food to remain healthy, in order to survive the realities of the earthly plane, our consciousness becomes more fixed on the five senses.
 We eat to survive; we observe to survive.